rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_v1/README.md

 robust
 ```

-This instructs c-kermit not to look for a carrier detect signal (which
+This instructs c-kermit not to look for a carrier detect signal, to use
-most FTDI chips I've seen don't emulate), to use software flow-control
-(because all FTDI chips I've seen get RTS/CTS just wrong enough to
+software flow-control (because all FTDI chips I've seen get RTS/CTS
-make them useless without a FIFO on the receiving end), and to use
+just wrong enough to make them useless without a FIFO on the receiving
-the `robust` kermit protocol variant, which is the only one I've been
+end), and to use the `robust` kermit protocol variant, which is the only
-able to get to work with the embedded Kermit implementation in the
+one I've been able to get to work with the embedded Kermit implementation
-bootloader - YMMV of course, feel free to experiment...
+in the bootloader - YMMV of course, feel free to experiment...

 You'll need this (at least the carrier detect disable) whether you're
 using c-kermit from the command-line or from minicom (or similar).

+Of course if your FTDI adapter has a CD pin and you tie this low, you
+can skip the carrier-detect setting...

 ## Code